 conductor general management

 He is also active as a symphonic conductor, with a broad repertoire ranging from Rameau to Lachenmann.
-In this capacity, he has been a regular guest for many years with orchestras such as the Konzerthausorchester Berlin, the radio orchestras in Munich, Frankfurt, Stuttgart and Leipzig, the Orchestre philharmonique du Luxembourg, the Dresden Philharmonic, the Philharmonia Orchestra and the Seoul Philharmonic.
+In this capacity, he has been a regular guest for many years with orchestras such as the Konzerthausorchester Berlin, the radio orchestras in Munich, Frankfurt, Stuttgart and Leipzig, the Orchestre Philharmonique du Luxembourg, the Philharmonia Orchestra and the Seoul Philharmonic.

 Please use only the latest biography.
 Changes may only be made after consultation with f r e i t a g a r t i s t s.